edgedb/edgedb/docs/reference/protocol/dataformats.rst

 std::bigint
 ============

-The :eql:type:`std::bigint` values are represented as the following structure:
+:eql:type:`std::bigint` values are represented as the following structure:

 .. code-block:: c